 Campers are encouraged to carry water bottles with them and refill them at meal times.
 Water coolers are also available in each activity area should campers forget or run out.
 Water bottles are also available for purchase from the Camp Store, where campers go each day for Snack Bar time.

-The counselor to camper ratio is 1 to 4 in Junior Camp and 1 to 6 in Senior Camp, Riding Camp and VIVA!
-Back to Top
+Our staff to camper ratios are 1 to 4 in Junior Villages and the Equestrian Village, and 1 to 6 in Senior Villages.

 Campers may not make or receive phone calls, but are able to write letters via regular mail.
-Campers can also send handwritten emails to their parents through our Camp Stamps service.
+Campers can also send handwritten emails to their parents through our Camp Stamps/E-Letter service.

 Although campers may receive letters and flat magazine-sized envelopes, they may not receive care packages.
 Not only does this reduce the amount of critters looking for a tasty treat in cabins, but it also reduces the probability of campers with allergies having reactions to certain items received in care packages.
 It is also intended to relieve parents of the additional expense.
 Campers easily learn to enjoy the camp experience with limited distractions from the “outside world”.

 Camp Friendship provides a birthday cake for any child having a birthday while attending camp.
 The cake is presented to your child, with a song celebration, at either the lunch or dinner meal in the dining hall, and is large enough to serve all of the campers at your child’s table as dessert for that meal.
 Balloons, flowers and gifts sent by parents will be delivered to the camper.
 If you choose to send snack items as a gift, please be sure to include enough for your camper to share with their cabin.
 Please let us know in advance if you are sending a “Birthday Package”.

 Some campers choose to come to camp with a friend, but there are plenty of campers who take the plunge alone – and love it!
 Camp Friendship staff are all about making every camper feel comfortable, no matter their age and if they are first-time campers or returners.
 From the moment your camper arrives they will be welcomed into our Friendship Family and are instantly given the opportunity to bond with their cabin mates through fun get-to-know-you games facilitated by their cabin counselors.

 Camp Friendship takes pride on a “whole foods” approach to the camp diet, with plenty of fresh produce and foods low in additives and preservatives.
 Meals are “kid-friendly” in addition to being nutritionally balanced, and there will always be something available for even the fussiest of eaters.
-All meals are served family-style with fruit, salad and sandwich buffets available at lunch and dinner, as well as a vegetarian option available at all mealtimes.
+All meals are served family-style with fruit, salad at dinner and sandwich buffets available at lunch, as well as a vegetarian option available at all mealtimes.

 Camp Friendship goes to great lengths to assist campers with food allergies and ensure that there are always food options available no matter the type of allergy.
 Every effort is made to ensure that all ingredients are nut-free and products such as peanut butter are kept in individual prepackaged containers that campers are encouraged to use away from their tables.
 Campers are not allowed to bring snacks into their cabins to avoid any reactions from those with severe food allergies.

-With over 40 different activities, Camp Friendship hopes to have something for everyone!
+With over 35 different activities, Camp Friendship hopes to have something for everyone!
 Please see our Activities page for available activities and learn more about these with our Activity Description available on your Camp in Touch Account in March.